 We have all the courses you need to begin virtually any bachelor’s degree program.
 Within the general education curriculum are 22 areas of academic emphasis.
 Undeclared students can keep options open by taking an array of transferable courses while developing their educational plan and career path.

 Our whole range of general education credits will readily transfer to accredited public, private, and out-of-state colleges and universities.
 Within the UW System, our Guaranteed Transfer program ensures your admission to the four-year UW of your choice.

 If you are thinking that courses at a two-year UW campus are easy, think again.
 Our faculty measure their success by how well-prepared their students are for completing a bachelor’s degree.
 We regularly hear from our alumni that their general education courses taken at UW-BC are at least as rigorous as those at the four-year campus.

 Completion of the Associate of Arts and Science degree fulfills all university-wide general education requirements at all UW campuses and at many others.
 Students who earn our AAS degree transfer as juniors.

 Our faculty is hired based on the same qualifications as the larger four-year campuses.
-All have chosen to teach at a smaller campus where there’s an emphasis on student interaction.
+All have chosen to teach at a smaller campus where there’s an emphasis on student interaction and success.
 Many have been recognized for their scholarship and contributions to college teaching.

 Small is Good